BrandtHill/DJBot/README.md

 `~play -v 3 -s 50 -f asetrate=48000*0.73 -f vibrato=d=0.05:f=698.46 -f vibrato=f=1:d=0.8 -f lowpass=f=1200 -f aphaser=in_gain=0.4:out_gain=0.5:delay=3.0:decay=0.3:speed=0.3:type=t https://www.youtube.com/watch?v=b4RJ-QGOtw4`

+The possibilities are literally infinite.
+Be sure to check out the ffmpeg [audio filters documentation](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters) to learn how to use the inumerable filters and their boundless options.

 # Troubleshooting

-If you upset `ffmpeg` with bad parameters or otherwise and the bot isn't playing when it's supposed to, run the `~stop` command and try playing again.
+If you upset `ffmpeg` - with bad parameters or otherwise - and the bot isn't playing when it's supposed to, run the `~stop` command and try playing again.

 If the sound is choppy or cuts out on occasion, it probably is at least partially due to packet loss.
+It could also be due to your machine's inability to process efficient.
-Try toggling `-r {true|false}` as some have better luck with on over another.
+Try toggling `-r {true|false}` as some have better luck with one option over the other.